epraniewicz/Data-Projects-TripleTen/Eric_Praniewicz_Final_Project_1715704422/README.md

 PowerPoint deck attached as PDF - report acts as companion to Tableau Story, found in workbook (final tab of workbook).

-Most visualizations act as filters for dashboard to narrow down data Ð layout for main dashboard explained in Report.
+Most visualizations act as filters for dashboard to narrow down data.
+Layout for main dashboard explained in Report.

 Thank you,
 Eric Praniewicz